Audience

 National Quality Framework

 National system for regulating early learning and school age care.
-The framework consists of the National Law, National Regulations, National Quality Standard, approved learning frameworks and assessment and rating conducted by the Regulatory Authority).
+The National Quality Framework includes the National Law and National Regulations, the National Quality Standard, an assessment and quality rating process and national learning frameworks.

 Prescribed school